cerner/fhir.cerner.com/content/soarian/dstu2/diagnostic/diagnostic-report.md

 ### Errors and Informational messages

-The common [errors and informational messages](../../common-errors) can be returned.
+The common [errors and informational messages][common-errors] can be returned.

 These additional informational messages may be returned within the [bundle extension]:

  Code    | Message
 ---------|----------------------------------------------------------
- papi008 | No relevant clinical data exists. papi029 | Provides the date range that was used to run the search.
+ papi008 | No relevant clinical data exists. papi028 | Provides the date range that had start date as null. papi029 | Provides the date range that was used to run the search.

 [`string`]: http://hl7.org/fhir/DSTU2/search.html#string
 [`reference`]: http://hl7.org/fhir/DSTU2/search.html#reference
 [`date`]: http://hl7.org/fhir/DSTU2/search.html#date
 [bundle extension]: ../../#bundle-message-extension
 [errors section]: #errors-and-informational-messages
+[date-parameter]: ../../#special-information-regarding-date-parameters
+[common-errors]: ../../common-errors